digitalbazaar/canivc/README.md

 If all worked as hoped, you can visit https://localhost:8080/ to test the site.

+## Data Source

+The content of canivc.com is aggregated from W3C Verifiable Credential and Credential Community Group test suite report results.
+The list of currently configured test suite report URLs can be found in `src/_data/results.js`.

 ## License
 [BSD-3-Clause](LICENSE.md) © 2023 Digital Bazaar, Inc.